oZelloX/QA-portfolio-/projects/api_shop/bug_reports/post_add_a_new_product_200_ok_instead_201_OK.md

 **Expected Result:**
 - Status code: 201 Created
-- Response body includes the created product with the same field order as in the request, plus assigned id
+- Response should include the created product with matching field values, and ideally preserve field order for readability.

 ---